AndrewBilbrey93/ML-Project-Showcase/README.md

 ### Key Features:

-Collaborative filtering for personalized recommendations Efficient handling of large datasets using Spark Evaluation of recommendation accuracy through metrics such as RMSE
+-Collaborative filtering for personalized recommendations -Efficient handling of large datasets using Spark -Evaluation of recommendation accuracy through metrics such as RMSE

 ## Sound Recognition (2020)